adobe/reactor-developer-docs/api/reference/1.0/notes/index.md

 - record historical context
 - remind yourself why this resource is built the way it is

-But, since Launch ignores `Notes`, you are free to use them any way you want.
+But Launch ignores `Notes` so you are free to use them any way you want.

 ## Revisable Notables